alingse/go-dag/README.md

 # go-dag

-go DAG with topological sort, and subgraph problem Solver (with some child nodes)
+this repo is impelement DAG with topological sort

+and add a subgraph problem Solver

 ## DAG

 we use node dependencies to represent a DAG

-and build a topological-sorted nodes based on the node dependencies.
+build a topological-sorted nodes list based on the node dependencies.

 example, the node dependencies is like this,
 ```